RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `manip_clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs::Joy`
   * dVRK specific.
-Indicates if the clutch button on the ECM (located on top of the translation/insertion stage) is pressed or not.
+Indicate if the clutch button on the ECM (located on top of the translation/insertion stage) is pressed or not.
 * `endoscope_type`
   * *cisst*: event write `std::string`
   * *ROS*: publisher `std_msgs::String`
   * dVRK specific.
-Indicates which endoscope is currently in use.
+Indicate which endoscope is currently in use.
 Note that the endoscope type is not detected automatically so this setting depends on the user.
 It can be modified using the GUI or programmatically.
 * `set_endoscope_type`
   * *cisst*: write command `std::string`
   * *ROS*: subscriber `std_msgs::String`